Stay tuned to our new posts and updates! Click to join us on WhatsApp L&C-Whatsapp

 Got a poem, story, musing or painting you would like to share with the world?
 Send your creative writings and expressions to editor@learningandcreativity.com

 Learning and Creativity publishes articles, stories, poems, reviews, and other literary works, artworks, photographs and other publishable material contributed by writers, artists and photographers as a friendly gesture.
-The opinions shared by the writers, artists and photographers are their personal opinion and does not reflect the opinion of Learning and Creativity emagazine.
-Images on Learning and Creativity are posted for the sole purpose of academic interest and to illuminate the text.
-The images and screen shots are the copyright of their original owners.
-Learning and Creativity strives to provide attribution wherever possible.
-Images used in the posts have been procured from the contributors themselves, public forums, social networking sites, publicity releases, Morguefile free photo archives, Pixabay and Creative Commons.
-Learning and Creativity claims no credit for any image posted on this site unless otherwise noted.
+The opinions shared by the writers, artists and photographers are their personal opinion and does not reflect the opinion of Learning and Creativity- emagazine.
+Images used in the posts (not including those from Learning and Creativity's own photo archives) have been procured from the contributors themselves, public forums, social networking sites, publicity releases, free photo sites such as Pixabay, Pexels, Morguefile, etc and Wikimedia Creative Commons.
 Please inform us if any of the images used here are copyrighted, we will pull those images down.